 • While they may research the company website for information, students are not permitted to contact the client company in any way.

-• The organization for this case will be Pearson.
+• The organization for this case will be Flagship Software Ltd.

 Presentation